Lutheran University of Brazil: Athletics

-The university has a football team that plays in the first division of the Campeonato Gaúcho, as well as having teams participate in many sports tournaments, including volleyball, basketball, judo and athletics.
+The university has a football team that plays in the first division of the Campeonato Gaúcho, as well as having teams participate in many sports tournaments, including volleyball, basketball, judo, and athletics.
 As of 2007, Sport Club Ulbra have contested the Campeonato Brasileiro Third Division for the fourth time in a row, but have not been successful in their attempts towards promotion.

 Automobile museum

-The school previously maintained a large museum of technology which had a collection of more than 200 vehicles from a Ford Model T to a 2000 Chevrolet Corvette and even the formula racing car driven by Emerson Fittipaldi when he won the Indianapolis 500 along with that race's pace car.
+The school previously maintained a large museum of technology that had a collection of more than 200 vehicles from a Ford Model T to a 2000 Chevrolet Corvette and included the formula racing car driven by Emerson Fittipaldi when he won the Indianapolis 500 along with that race's pace car.
 In 2009, due to the institution's financial problems, the museum was closed and the collection auctioned.
 Currently, the Museum of Technology building houses the studios of Ulbra TV (a local educational TV station affiliated with TV Cultura), and Radio Mix FM 107.1.